Sebastion-Vigil/Isabela/README.md

 - Flexbox
 - Exploratory coding--state management in pure React
 - No special libraries for drag-and-drop; just me, myself, and mad props
-- Straight slangin' props all over the place